abz-conf/abz-conf.github.io/.github/src/content/site/2025/Program.md

         potential abnormal conditions are identified and a recovery process is designed to return the system to a safe state.
-        Exception handling relies on a notion of
-        \emph{transactions} in order to identify how the system can be systematically returned to a consistent state.
+        Exception handling relies on a notion of transactions in order to identify how the system can be systematically returned to a consistent state.
         Formal methods can address this complexity, by supporting the analysis of transactions and exception handling at the